ky1ejs/Mark/README.md

 Basically just a place to keep all your favourite links from [iOS Dev Weekly](https://iosdevweekly.com).

-I'm kidding, but mostly yeah.
+I'm kidding.

+But mostly, yeah, iOS Dev Weekly :eyes:.

 Any link that you want to keep, store it here.
 I often have a scenario where I'm trying to do something and I remember a post or resource that is relevant to what I was trying to do.
 I want this app to allow you to find URLs that you've saved in the quickest and easiest way possible.

 ##How will it allow you to find the URLs?